neubig/lamtram/README.md

         --layers "lstm:100:1" \   # Create a single 100-node LSTM layer
         --trainer sgd \           # Use sgd for training models --learning_rate 0.1 \     # Set learning rate to 0.1
-        --seed 0 \                # Specify a random seed, or 0 for a different seed every run --train_file train.unk \  # Specify the training file
+        --seed 0 \                # A random seed, or 0 for a different seed every run --train_trg train.unk \   # Specify the training file
-        --dev_file dev.txt \      # Specify the development file
+        --dev_trg dev.txt \       # Specify the development file
         --model_out langmodel.out

 Training will take a long time (at least until the "speed improvements" below are